-My Grandmother and two of my sisters all had Alzheimer.
-I don't know if my Grandmother had blood pressure that was in the 1960s, but my two sisters had blood pressure.
-They are all deceased.
+My Grandmother and two of my sisters had Alzheimer.
+I don't know if my Grandmother had high blood pressure that was in the 1960s, but my two sisters had high blood pressure.

 One died three years after being diagnosed at age sixty-eight.
-My other sister died when she was seventy-two, a seven year decline with four years of complete disabilities, she also had a stroke.
+My other sister died when she was seventy-two, a seven-year decline with four years of complete disabilities, she also had a stroke.

-Since some of the symptoms of early-onset of Alzheimer's can include forgetfulness, and trouble focusing many of us worry every time we forget something.
+Since some of the symptoms of early onset of Alzheimer's can include forgetfulness, and trouble focusing many of us worry every time we forget something.
 I know I do....